jeugarte/jeugarte/README.md

 - 👋 Hi, my name is Joseph Edson Ugarte
-- 👀 I’m interested in backend, mobile, and linguistic development
+- 👀 I’m interested in backend, mobile, and natural language processing
 - 🌱 I’m currently learning computational linguistics, operating systems, and algorithmic analysis at Cornell
 - 👔 I’m looking to create a lifestyle iOS app for fashion this summer
 - 📫 How to reach me: jeugarte14@gmail.com | jeu9@cornell.edu